SPADE: Sparse Pillar-based 3D Object Detection Accelerator for Autonomous Driving: Architecture

 \subsubsection{Configurable Dataflow}

-As discussed, RGU and GSU provide microarchitectural support to manage sparse input and output data efficiently so that MXU can process the sparse pillar convolution as tiled matrix multiplication.
-We further devise control units of RGU and GSU to configure PillarAcc dataflow to handle various types of sparse convolutions.
-Given a set of sparse convolution computations tiled along the channels (input: $C$, output $M$) and the active pillars ($A$), the PillarAcc dataflow can be formalized with the following instructions: \begin{itemize} \item $RuleGen$: Generate a rule for a tile of active pillars. \item $Gather_{inp}$: Collect a tile of sparse input data. \item $Gather_{wgt}$: Collect a tile of weight data. \item $Load_{wgt}$: Load weight date into local register file of PE. \item $MXU$: Execute PE-array for matrix multiplication. \item $Copy_{psum}$: Copy boundary partial sums. \item $Scatter_{out}$: Store final output to memory. \end{itemize}
+The RGU and GSU microarchitectures efficiently manage sparse input and output data, enabling the MXU to handle sparse pillar convolution as tiled matrix multiplication.
+We further developed control units for RGU and GSU to configure the \arch dataflow for various types of sparse convolutions.
+Provided a series of sparse convolution computations tiled along the channels (input: $C$, output $M$) and active pillars ($A$), the \arch dataflow can be defined with the subsequent instructions: (1) $RuleGen$: generate a rule for a tile of active pillars; (2) $Gather_{inp}$: Collect a tile of sparse input data; (3) $Gather_{wgt}$: Collect a tile of weight data, (4) $Load_{wgt}$: Load weight date into local register file of PE; (5) $MXU$: Execute PE-array for matrix multiplication; (6) $Copy_{psum}$: Copy boundary partial-sums; and (7) $Scatter_{out}$: store final output to memory.

-The seven instructions are implemented in PillarAcc to configure the PillarAcc dataflow for sparse convolution.
-Figure~\ref{fig:dataflow}(a) illustrates the pseudocode defined by it.
-The inner computation (code in blue) is executed in the weight stationary manner since the channel dimensions are fixed offline from the layer spec, and they can be spatially assigned to the PE array ($PE_{row}$ and $PE_{col}$).
-On the other hand, the outer computation (code in gray) is executed in the output stationary manner because partial-sum reduction is usually more costly than input due to larger accumulation precision and doubled (= read/write) access required for the output scatter.
-Unlike the prior works (e.g., \cite{lin2021pointacc}), PillarAcc can be configured for the variable tile sizes $T^m, T^c, T^a$ using the proposed seven instructions, which is particularly useful for optimizing performance.
+The seven instructions in \arch are designed to set up its dataflow for sparse convolution: $RuleGen$ for input-output mapping, ${Gather}_{in}$, ${Gather}_{wgt}$, and ${Scatter}_{out}$ for collecting data from the external memory or scattering it out, ${Load}_{wgt}$ for loading weights into the local register file, and ${Copy}_{psum}$ for output buffer management.
+Fig.~\ref{fig:dataflow}(a) illustrates the pseudocode defined by these instructions.
+The inner computation (marked in blue) is performed in a weight-stationary manner as channel dimensions ($T_{m}$ and $T_{c}$), determined offline from the layer specification, can be spatially assigned to the PE array.
+Conversely, the outer computation (marked in gray) operates in an output-stationary manner since the partial-sum reduction is typically costlier than input due to higher accumulation precision and the necessity for double read/write access for output scatter.
+Unlike previous works (\eg~\cite{lin2021pointacc}), \arch can be tailored for variable tile sizes $T^m, T^c, T^a$ using the proposed seven instructions, proving particularly beneficial for performance optimization.